-In 2017 we used solar panels to power the solar stage and an array of bikes to power the bike stage.
+In 2018 we used solar panels to power both stages.
 Whilst it would be great to have everything on site powered by renewable energy doing so is dependent on getting enough kit being made available to us at very little cost.
 We'll keep trying.

 How do you dispose of or recycle the waste from the festival?

 What is on the other pages?

 Stall booking - if you wish to book a stall at Belper Goes Green all the differing rates and a booking form is available on the stall booking page.